Liverpool news: Gini Wijnaldum reveals Jurgen Klopp still sends him videos of Reds' Champions League final success | Goal.com

-'Klopp still sends me videos!' - Wijnaldum still on a high after Liverpool's CL final success
+'Klopp still sends me videos!' - Wijnaldum still on a high after Liverpool's Champions League final success

 For Gini Wijnaldum, there has been no escape.